c6o/docs/content/references/context-add.md

 | Argument      | Description
 | -------       | -----------
-| context       | The plaintext or encrypted kubeconfig filename.
+| filename      | The plaintext or encrypted kubeconfig filename.

 ## Flags